medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Intro-Technical-Spec-ENG.md

   <tr>
     <td class="tg-u4ay">MedComHospitalNotificationMessageHeader</td>
     <td class="tg-u4ay">MessageHeader</td>
     <td class="tg-u4ay">The header of a message, which profile shall always be the first referenced profile, when the type of the Bundle is 'message'.
-This profile holds references to the fundamental information in a message such as sender, receiver and the content of the message.<br>Inherits from MedComMessagingMessageHeader.</td>
+This profile holds references to the fundamental information in a message such as sender, receiver and the content of the message.<br><br>Inherits from MedComMessagingMessageHeader.</td>
     <td class="tg-u4ay">MessagHeader id<br>Narrative text<br>Type of message<br>Sender Organization<br>Receiver Organization<br>Carbon Copy<br>Receiver of the receipt<br>Focus</td>
     <td class="tg-u4ay">MedCom HospitalNotification</td>
   </tr>
   <tr>
     <td class="tg-u4ay">MedComHospitalNotificationEncounter</td>
     <td class="tg-u4ay">Encounter</td>
     <td class="tg-u4ay">A meeting between a healthcare professional and a patient.
-In a HospitalNotification message the start time of the encounter represents the hospitalization of the patient.</td>
+In a HospitalNotification message the start time of the encounter represents the hospitalization of the patient.<br><br>Inherits from MedComCoreEncounter</td>
     <td class="tg-u4ay">Encounter status<br>Encounter classification<br>Subject of the encounter<br>Episode of care identifier<br>Start time of the encounter<br>Service provider organization</td>
     <td class="tg-u4ay">MedCom HospitalNotification</td>
   </tr>
   <tr>
     <td class="tg-u4ay">MedComCorePatient</td>
     <td class="tg-u4ay">Patient</td>
-    <td class="tg-u4ay">A citizen or patient, when a MedCom message about the person.</td>
+    <td class="tg-u4ay">Describes a citizen or patient, when exchanging a MedCom message.</td>
     <td class="tg-u4ay">Identifier (CPR-number)<br>Name<br>Address<br>Telecom<br>Managing Organization<br>Deceased or not</td>
     <td class="tg-u4ay">MedCom Core</td>
   </tr>